 “Nobody’s perfect.” is a genius little line, but it also has some strange ramifications for after the credits roll, and it’s oddly sweet considering Osgood bases his desire to be with Jerry on the time they’ve spent together, not on his particular brand of genitals.

 Landon: I like that list of comedy traditions the film gets into.
-I’d add Laurel/Hardy-style genre-blending to it.
+I’d add Laurel/Hardy-st

 To your latter point, it’s got to be the best last line in a Hollywood comedy — maybe that hyperbolic status is more indisputable.
 It not only “leaves them laughing” as a comedy rule, but ends the movie in a sweet moment that embraces the film’s edgier, more playful side as opposed to its more conventional side — a moment that only works because it’s played for laughs.
 It can be not taken seriously, of course, but it works so well that it can’t be dismissed.

 I’m realizing now how difficult it can be to talk seriously about comedy.

 Scott: People seem to romanticize suffering — to think that in order to be serious, you have to come face to face with pain.
 I find comedy more interesting because it can often be more revealing, and because it can often sneak under the radar to surprise us — like with Osgood here.
 After all of Lemmon’s protestations, we’re left unsure as to how he’s going to end his relationship with Osgood.
 Kind of amazing to think about it like that.